wp-plugins/soundy-background-music/readme.txt

 = Changelog =

+= 2.6 &nbsp;&nbsp; - &nbsp;&nbsp; September 12th, 2014  =
+* Set z-index CSS property to 99999 on play/pause button, so that it always appears on top of any other HTML elements.

 = 2.5 &nbsp;&nbsp; - &nbsp;&nbsp; July 28th, 2014  =
-* Fixed bug introduced in 2.4: Soundy's metabox in Edit Page/Post did merge with other metaboxes because of non closed div HTML tag.
-Sorry for the inconvenience.
+* Fixed bug introduced in 2.4: Soundy's metabox in Edit Page/Post did merge with other metaboxes.

 = 2.4 &nbsp;&nbsp; - &nbsp;&nbsp; July 23rd, 2014  =
 * Input fields of Soundy Background Music Metabox are now distributed in tabs in Edit Page and Edit Post pages.